dalong0514/readnotes/20190102原文复制/2019091The-Joy-of-Search/2019091The-Joy-of-Search0101.md

 That’s what I do in each chapter: I write down the questions, and then walk through the steps I took to find the answer.
 Instead of just telling you the answer, I’m trying to make it clear exactly how I went from really interesting question to an answer that I believe.

 As you read these stories, I’ll point out how I use each of the tools and information resources along the way.
-Every so often you’ll see some text in square brackets like this: [exploding lakes in Africa].
+Every so often you’ll see some text in square brackets like this: `[exploding lakes in Africa]`.
 That’s a query.
 The text in the brackets is what I searched for in order to answer a particular question.
 But note that you shouldn’t include the brackets in your search; they’re just there to show you where the actual query starts and ends.
 Every chapter has the online searches I used along the way.

 At the end of each chapter is a set of research lessons that summarize the things you should have picked up during the story.
 These are the insights that you can use in answering your own questions.

 I’ve also added a bunch of「How to Do It」notes at the end of each chapter.
-When you see bolded text that has a superscript letter—such as this example of how to make a good query for searchingA—you’ll find a short note at the end of the chapter telling you how to do this particular step of the research process.
+When you see bolded text that has a superscript letter—such as this example of how to make a good query for searching[A]—you’ll find a short note at the end of the chapter telling you how to do this particular step of the research process.
 (And of course, if that’s not enough information for you, you could always do another search to get even more details!)

 As you read you’ll also see URLs that look like this: bit.LY/TJOS-1-1.
 These are links to online web pages that are easier to type than a full URL, which are often long and full of strange characters that nobody can transcribe correctly.
 But the bit.LY links are short and easy to type.
 This is a nice solution to the perennial problem of「How do you put links to online resources in a print document?」Note that these links are case sensitive.
 TJOS-1–1 is not the same as tjos-1–1!
 Be sure to use all capital letters.